srg-imperial/GrayC/ISSTA-2023-AE/README.md

 If you do not wish to use a docker image, we discuss in the next section how to install it from source GrayC.
 We recommend using our docker image since we are testing mature C compilers (i.e. the instrumented code is 50 GB).

 ## II.B Artifact’s requirements (for installing from source)
-You will need to install the following: gcc, gcov, g++, git, python3, python3-pip, gfauto (under Google's graphicsfuzz), cmake, m4, ninja-build, curl, wget, zip, unzip, frama-c, creduce, openSSL (libcurl4-openssl-dev, libssl-dev), frama-c, creduce.
+You will need to install the following: gcc, gcov, g++, git, python3, python3-pip, gfauto (under Google's graphicsfuzz), cmake, m4, ninja-build, curl, wget, zip, unzip, frama-c, creduce, openSSL (libcurl4-openssl-dev, libssl-dev), frama-c, creduce, grammarinator.

 Note 1: CMake 3.13.4 or higher is required.